 “I became a member because of the active chapter in Richmond, Virginia and after getting to know the guys, I thought it was important to support the Society for the habitat . . .
 We need to work with other agencies to manage our forests.
 We need more people to know that new-growth forests are important, and I don’t think that message is out there like it should be.”

 The Ruffed Grouse Society and American Woodcock Society is a non-profit organization that seeks to promote forest diversity for neo-tropical birds.
-The fight primarily focused on early succession habitat which in most parts of the country is roughly around 2% (science indicates a balanced forest should be around 10-15%).
-Through education, film, hunter recruitment and retention, and boots on the ground conservation they have made impacts throughout the country for abundant wildlife.
+The fight primarily focused on early successional habitat which in most parts of the country is roughly around 2% (science indicates a balanced forest should be around 10-15%).
+Through education, film, hunter recruitment, and boots on the ground conservation, they have made impacts throughout the country for abundant wildlife.

 This film was made possible by the Cabelas Outdoor Fund: ‘Millions of Cabela’s customers have combined their spare change by “rounding up” their purchases at our stores to promote and protect the future of hunting, fishing, camping and recreational shooting.’

 To find out more about the Ruffed Grouse Society and to join this important conservation initiative, follow this link: #HealthyForests Campaign